 The City of Greenville provides a variety of services to support residents as they address neighborhood concerns and build on their neighborhoods’ assets to pursue their individual goals.

-First, Community Development staff connects neighborhoods and the city; connecting residents to city services and lending expertise to residents and neighborhood and homeowners’ associations.
-For more information, contact the Neighborhood Ombudsman, Tony Parker, at 252.329.4116 or email at firstname.lastname@example.org.
+First, the Neighborhood Liaison connects neighborhoods and the city; connecting residents to city services and lending expertise to residents.
+For more information, contact the Neighborhood Liaison, Tony Parker, at (252) 329-4116 or email at firstname.lastname@example.org.

 Second, the Neighborhood Advisory Board — a citizen-led board that welcomes participation from all neighborhoods — represents city-wide neighborhood issues to the Greenville City Council.
 The NAB also works directly with residents to understand these issues in greater detail; brings residents together to share information; and helps establish new neighborhood associations.